daovorge/GADS-22-NYC/16_Recommendation_Systems/README.md

 ###July 27th 2015

 ###Objectives for this class:
- * To define the Bayesian approach to A/B Testing
+ * To define the what is meant by a recommendation system
- * To identify and explore the Beta Distribution
+ * To identify and define the 2 types of recommendation systes - content & colloborative
- * To define and give an example of iterative Bayes
+ * To provide an example of content based recommendation
- * To list the competing priorities for editors monitoring 2 instant headlines
- * To define the Anscombe boundary, and determine that this is one solution to decision making that balances priorities
+ * To identify and define the 2 types of colloborative filtering - nearest neighbors & matrix factorization
+ * To provide examples of both kinds of collaborative filtering
+ * To identify the pros and cons of the various types of recommendation systems

 ###Class Agenda
  - Class Open
   * Check in
   * Review objectives
- - Small group exercise - class quiz on Bayes Formula
- - A/B Testing - Core concepts - Slides - Mark
+ - Recommendation Systems - Core concepts - Slides - Mark
- - Beta Distribution - iPython notebook - Mark & Class
+ -  - iPython notebook - Mark & Class
- - Iterative Bayes - iPython notebook - Mark & Class
+ -  - iPython notebook - Mark & Class
- - LAB: Amazon Resellers - Coding exercise - Class
+ - LAB:  - Coding exercise - Class
  - Class Close
   * Check in
   * Class to pause around 9.15pm for the Exit ticket